nearit/Android-SDK/docs/installation.md

 }
 ```

+In your app module `build.gradle` make sure that your `compileSdkVersion` is at least 26.

 In AndroidManifest.xml, add the following element as a child of the `<application>` element, by inserting it just before the closing `</application>` tag:

 ```xml